abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/hyd9.png)

-    >**Note**: If the MMA installation deployment fails, follow the given workaround here: [Enabling insights workaround](https://github.com/CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/blob/FY-23/HOL-1-azure-arc-servers/Workaroun_MMA_Installation.md)
+    >**Note:** If the MMA installation deployment fails, follow the given workaround here: [Enabling insights workaround](https://github.com/CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/blob/FY-23/HOL-1-azure-arc-servers/Workaroun_MMA_Installation.md)

-1. Once the deployment has succeeded, go back to the **Insights** blade for ubuntu-k8s VM and then refresh the page once, you may have to re-click on the **Enable** button and refresh the page again to see the Insights.
+1. Once the deployment has succeeded, go back to the **Insights** blade for ubuntu-k8s VM and then refresh the page once.
+You may have to re-click on the **Enable** button and refresh the page again to see the Insights.
 Data will take around 10 minutes to be routed to the Insights from your Linux machine: ubuntu-k8s.

     ![](.././media/hyd15.png)

     > Note: By this time, the Compliance state of the policy also might have changed.
-While you wait for the insights to come up, you can check the compliance state in Policies under **Operations** section on the left or you can move on to the next page and come back later to view the insights.
+While you wait for the insights to come up, you can check the compliance state in Policies under **Operations** section on the left, or you can move on to the next page and come back later to view the insights.

 1. Click on **Logs (1)** from the left navigation pane, then click on **Insights (2)** again, and then refresh the page.